Wednesday, July 3, 2024

 * * * * * * * * * * DID YOU KNOW? * * * * * * * * * * *

-The Zanzibar archipelago is a semi-autonomous region of Tanzania off the Eastern coast, comprised of many small and two large main islands: Unguja and Pemba.
+The Zanzibar archipelago is a semi-autonomous region of Tanzania off its Eastern coast, comprised of many small and two large main islands: Unguja and Pemba.
 Zanzibar has its own government and President, but is part of the Tanzania nation (in fact, the President of Zanzibar is the Second Vice President of Tanzania - yes, there are two VPs).

 In 1964, after gaining independence from British colonial rule, Zanzibar united with the mainland area known as Tanganyika.
 So TANganyika and ZANzibar united to form the United Republic of TANZANIA. (mind blown!)